ChristianVillalba/social_media/README.md

 · Differences between Django 1 and Django 3
 · User authentication
 · How Django Models and the Admin App create and modify the database
+· Django's MVT (Model View Template) architecture
+· CRUD (Create, Retrieve, Update, Delete) operations
 · Add packages and libraries to add functionality to my projects